SATHISHK108/project/README.md

 3. Madlib game

-         This is simple Paragraph filing game, did completely by python.
+         This is simple Paragraph filing game, did completely in python, tried to do with simple GUI tkinter.